 For example, in 2006 the local authority planned to transfer the whole estate to Housing Association management, to essentially privatise a public asset.
 To legally do so, a ballot would have to be held, so what followed was a series of competing campaigns, both for and against the transfer.
 The Housing Association organised many ‘Community Consultation’ events - at playgroups, coffee mornings and seniors lunches, they built a ‘show kitchen’ and produced publicity.

-Local politicians participated in discussions, debates and often animated round-tables, there were community pic-nics, elders convened at local mosques and campaigned, the tenant association splintered, leaseholder groups formed and reformed and met at endless meetings.
+Local politicians participated in 'community' discussions, debates and often animated round-tables, there were community pic-nics, elders convened at local mosques and campaigned, the tenant association splintered, leaseholder groups formed and reformed and met at endless meetings.

 At the ballot, the majority who voted, voted for the estate to remain in public ownership.
 All the intense and passionate activity produced by the controversy momentarily enacted a range of Boundary Estate communities.
 Few of which were visible before, nor the relations between them.